Date of Award

 College of Education

-The 21st-century culture has a significant impact on the cognitive-psychological development of modern-day students.
-Cultural factors that contribute to this include the excessive use of technology, increased focus on higher academic achievement, more parental involvement, a sedentary lifestyle, and less in-person social interactions.
-Concurrently, the curricular emphasis on physical and mental wellness has been weak and has led to a rise of mental health issues amongst adolescent students.
+Twenty-first century culture has a significant impact on the cognitive-psychological development of modern-day students.
+Cultural factors that contribute to this include the excessive use of technology, increased focus on higher academic achievement, more parental involvement, a sedentary lifestyle, and fewer in-person social interactions.
+Concurrently, the curricular emphasis on physical and mental wellness has been weak leading to a rise of mental health issues amongst adolescent students.

-There is ample research that indicates the social and emotional bodies of the brain are developing and functioning differently because of cultural factors and societal trends.
-It is crucial for educators to take a more in-depth look at the impact that contemporary society and current educational practices have on the cognitive and psychological development of adolescent students.
-The following paragraphs explore findings from neuroscience, education and mindfulness, utilizing research to develop a neuroeducation-based approach to positive cognitive-psychological development for students.
+Ample research indicates that the social and emotional bodies of the brain are developing and functioning differently because of cultural factors and societal trends.
+It is crucial for educators to take a deeper look at the impacts of contemporary society and current educational practices on the cognitive and psychological development of adolescent students.
+The following narratives explore findings from neuroscience, education, and mindfulness, utilizing research to develop a neuroeducation-based approach to positive cognitive-psychological development for students.

 Capiro, Natalie M.; Gleason, Alexandra L.; and Powers, Stefanie, "The Impact of a Neuroeducation-based Wellness Curriculum on Generation Z: Implementing Mind-Body Connection" (2019).
-Student Theses, Dissertations, Portfolios and Projects.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 344.